learn-co-curriculum/phase-1-context-implicit-setting/README.md

 ### The Execution Context of Methods

-When you call a function expression that's a property of an object — a method — that function expression's execution context is quite simply the object on which the function is called, i.e., the object to the left of the dot.
-Recall from the previous lesson that the `this` keyword can be used inside a function to return the current execution context.
-Let's log `this` from inside the `warn` method:
+When you call a function expression that's a property of an object — a method — that function expression's `this` object is quite simply the object on which the function is called, i.e., the object to the left of the dot.
+Recall from the previous lesson that the `this` keyword can be used inside a function to access the object and its properties; let's log `this` from inside the `warn` method:

 ```js
 const byronPoodle = {